iwona-szerszen/wed-site/README.md

 ## Available Commands

-1. `npm run start` - starts the development server with hot reloading enabled,
+1. `$ npm run start` - starts the development server with hot reloading enabled,

-2. `npm run bs` - bundles the code and starts the production server,
+2. `$ npm run bs` - bundles the code and starts the production server,

-3. `npm run lint` - runs linter to check for lint errors.
+3. `$ npm run lint` - runs linter to check for lint errors.

 ## Road to version 2